-Thanks to Jezebel.
-V. Sterling and her amazing Beta reader skills!
+Thanks to PurseMonger and her amazing Beta reader skills!

 Two months.
 Two months had passed since the last time he had seen her.
-Since the last time he had spoken to her, since he had heard her voice or her laugh, since he had been in her calming presence.
+Since the last time he had spoken to her, since he had heard her voice, heard her laugh, since he had been in her calming presence.

 Two months had passed since Zuko returned to the Fire Nation and during those two months he had been unable to forget about her…

-The young Fire Lord had reasoned that by being away from the waterbender his feelings for her would stop or at least lessen as time went by, but it was not so, instead his fervent feelings for her seemed to have increased the more time he spent away from her.
+The young Fire Lord had thought that by being away from the waterbender his feelings for her would stop or at least lessen as time went by, but it was not so.
+Instead his fervent feelings for her seemed to have increased the more time he spent away from her.

-Again, he pondered that perhaps he had always had feelings for Katara—maybe not love exactly, but feelings nonetheless.
-He spent a long amount of time remembering every single moment he had had with Katara since the first day he had laid eyes on her face four years ago as well as all the various times she had come across his path in his search for the Avatar.
+Again, he thought that perhaps he had always had feelings for Katara, maybe not love exactly, but feelings nonetheless.
+He spent a long time remembering every single moment he had had with Katara since the first day he had laid eyes on her face four years ago, including all the various times she had come across his path in his search for the Avatar.

-He recalled suppressing the heat that had wanted to surface on his face when Jun, the bounty hunter, had insinuated that the pretty and exotic-looking Water Tribe maiden was his girlfriend, and he also remembered how he had steadied Katara when Jun's shirshu had skidded to a stop, placing a hand on her back so she would not have fallen and hurt herself.
+He recalled suppressing the heat that had wanted to surface on his face when Jun, the bounty hunter, had insinuated that the beautiful, exotic-looking Water Tribe maiden was his girlfriend.
+He also remembered how he instinctively had steadied Katara when Jun's shirshu had skidded to a stop, placing a hand on her back so she would not have fallen and hurt herself.
 He was sure he would not have done something like that for anyone else at that time.

-He also remembered how he had 'rescued' her from the pirates, receiving a small shock when his hands had touched the soft skin of her small wrists.
+He also remembered how he had 'rescued' her from the pirates, how surprised he was at receiving a small shock when his hands had touched the soft skin of her small wrists.
 He remembered the sight of her tied up in that tree as he circled her, speaking to her in a smooth and almost seductive tone.
-He would be lying if he said he did not have some naughty dreams about the tree incident nights after it happened.
+He would be lying if he said he did not have some naughty dreams about the tree incident long after it happened.

 Another thing he remembered was the thrill that went through him as she fought him in the Spirit Oasis in the Northern Water Tribe with her blazing, blue eyes and confident smirk.
 That was when he admitted he had found a match in his bending skills.
-He had felt a bit guilty when he had knocked her out and left her all alone after grabbing the unresponsive Avatar, a feeling he had not felt for a long time.
+He had felt a bit guilty when he had knocked her out and left her all alone after grabbing the unresponsive Avatar.
+Something he had not felt for a long time.

 Then there was the time under the Crystal Catacombs of Ba Sing Se where he had felt guilt, sorrow, and understanding when Katara had told him she had lost her mother because of the Fire Nation, which then resulted in his confession that he had also lost his own mother.